cotarr/ds18b20-api/README.md

 ### Starting the web server API

-The API web server may be started changing to the base repository file directory and typing:
+The API web server may be started from the base repository file directory by typing:

 ```
 npm start
 ```

-Alternately the web server may be started using node command:
+Alternately the web server may be started using the node command:

 ```
 node bin/www
 ```

-When running in the production enveronment with NODE_ENV=production, the HTTP access log may be redirected to the terminal by adding an environment variable to the command:
+When running in the production environment with NODE_ENV=production, the HTTP access log may be redirected to the terminal by adding the following environment variable to the command:

 ```
 NODE_DEBUG_LOG=1 node bin/www
 ```

-In the case of NODE_ENV=production the HTTP access log is limited to logging only errors where the status code is greater than 400.
+In the case of NODE_ENV=production the HTTP access log is limited to logging only errors where the HTTP response status code is greater or equal than 400.
 Automatic pruning of log files is not included, so the access log should be checked occasionally to manage disk space utilization.